 “local government” includes the Minister within the meaning of the Water Agencies (Powers) Act 1984 acting under section 34 of that Act, a water board constituted under the Water Boards Act 1904 and a drainage board constituted under the Land Drainage Act 1925.

-(3) No loan shall be made under this section other than to a person who satisfies the Commission that his financial position justifies the assistance applied for.
+(3) No loan shall be made under this section other than to a person who satisfies the Authority that his financial position justifies the assistance applied for.

-[Section 38 amended by No. 73 of 1995 s.188; No. 14 of 1996 s.4.]
+[Section 38 amended by No. 73 of 1995 s.188; No. 14 of 1996 s.4; No. 28 of 2006 s.
+332.]

 39. Method of making loan

-A loan under this Division may be made in one sum or in progress payments from time to time at the discretion of the Commission.
+A loan under this Division may be made in one sum or in progress payments from time to time at the discretion of the Authority.

+[Section 39 amended by No. 28 of 2006 s.
+332.]

 40. Limit on amount to be lent

 (1) The total amount lent to a person under this Division and for the time being remaining owing shall not exceed such sum as is determined by the Minister for the purposes of this subsection by notice published in the Government Gazette.